I am new to flying, which class of medical certificate do I require?

 That depends on a number of factors.

-Medical assessments cost $175 plus a $45 fee to organise and collate any extra testing as required by CASA.
-If you attend the assessment without having undertaken the CASA online assessment there is a $75 fee.
+If you attend the assessment without having undertaken the CASA online assessment or cancel within 24 hours there is a $100 cancelation fee.

 For an extra fee, I can come to your office or place of residence.
 This can be negotiated depending on notice, distance travelled and timing of your appointment.